 Go through many offers and compare them.

 Don’t rush and don’t take first flat without comparing the prices.
 Ask the landlord questions about surroundings and make sure to check everything in person.
 Don’t try to rent flat by Internet, you should go to that place and check if everything is correct.
+If you want to rent a flat in Poland without any problems you should follow that rules.

 Don’t pay rent or sign the contract without seeing the apartment.